Frequently Asked Questions

 Carrying out your event

-Do I need tickets to the fair for the people taking part in my event?
+Do I need fair tickets for everyone involved in my stage presentation?

-Who will be our contact person at the fair?
+Who will be my contact person from the fair?

 Where do we sign in before our event slot?